Skip to Content

 There are a lot of cool graffiti and murals, and even the houses are painted in fun and vibrant colours!

-Kensington Market isn’t very large, so you can take a walk around the entire neighbourhood to see all the cool street art in the area.
+Kensington Market isn’t a super huge area, so you can take a walk around the entire neighbourhood to see all the cool street art and buildings in the area.

-With all the vibrant colours, it’s one of the most Instagram-worthy spots in Toronto!
+With all the vibrant colours of the neighbourhood, it’s one of the most Instagram-worthy spots in Toronto!

 Courage My Love in Kensington Market, Toronto

-Kensington Market is filled with great vintage stores for clothes and knick knacks.
+Kensington Market is filled with great vintage stores, where you can shop everything from clothes to knick knacks.

 While you’re exploring and looking at the street art, you can take a peek and do some window shopping at the vintage stores in Kensington!

-Sub Rosa Vintage and Courage My Love are two of my favourites, but there are plenty more Toronto vintage clothing stores in the area.
+Sub Rosa Vintage, Space Vintage, and Courage My Love are some of my favourites, but there are plenty more Toronto vintage clothing stores in the area.

 A lot of the vintage shops in the area take part in the Toronto Vintage Crawl, a seasonal event where you can shop deals on all things vintage!